-Single-aisle aircraft remain pivotal
+Single-aisle airplanes remain pivotal

-International traffic creates twin-aisle demand
+International traffic creates small and medium widebody demand

 Demand for large airplanes focused in key regions

 Asia Pacific, Europe, and the Middle East account for more than 90 percent of large-airplane demand in the 20-year forecast.
 These airplanes will serve as passenger jetliners on high-traffic trunk routes, as well as dedicated commercial freighters.
 The forecast 760 deliveries comprise 6 percent of total delivery value.
 The Asia Pacific region will receive 34 percent of these deliveries, while Europe will take 22 percent and the Middle East will take 37 percent.
 Although their share of long-haul traffic will diminish over the next 20 years, large airplanes remain an important part of the commercial airline fleet.